Currently we test and support the following browsers:

 The purpose of the program is to prepare the resident to excel in the implementation of pharmacogenetic testing in clinical practice.
 The institution’s full integration of an electronic medical record that applies to inpatient and outpatient care, the comprehensive translational research programs, the highly skilled clinical pharmacy team, and the strong laboratory component to the Pharmaceutical Department provide unrivalled opportunities for clinical implementation of pharmacogenetics into patient care.

-St. Jude is engaging in an institution-wide program to implement pre-emptive pharmacogenetic testing (www.stjude.org/pg4kds), and the resident will assist in directing and implementing that program.
+St. Jude runs an institution-wide program to implement pre-emptive pharmacogenetic testing (www.stjude.org/pg4kds), and the resident will assist in directing that program.
 The resident will provide pharmacogenetic consults in the context of a comprehensive approach to pharmaceutical care integrated into the clinical practice areas for St. Jude: general hematology / oncology, bone marrow transplantation, and ambulatory care.
 Training will be provided in applied pharmacokinetics, infectious diseases, nutrition support, and advanced pediatric pharmacotherapy.
 Each resident will work with established clinicians on interdisciplinary teams.

 In addition, the resident will build pharmacogenetic clinical consults, and help develop clinical decision-support based rules for alerting clinicians of high risk gene-drug pairs to allow for genetically-guided drug dosing.
 The resident will be expected to write a manuscript for publication, and participate in patient education, drug information, quality improvement, and medication outcomes activities.
+Residents are highly involved in international efforts to implement pharmacogenetics on a broad scale via participation in CPIC (Clinical Pharmacogenetics Implementation Consortium https://www.pharmgkb.org/page/cpic).
 Upon completion of the program, the resident will have the clinical skills and necessary experience to practice in the field of clinical pharmacogenetics, and to implement pharmacogenetic testing in other health-system settings.